rohan843/cybersecurity-notes/README.md

 2. Privacy Protections: Safeguarding personal information from unauthorized use.
 3. Laws: The rules that are recognized by a community and enforced by a governing entity.

+As a security professional, we must:

+1. Remain unbiased and conduct our work honestly, responsibly, and with the highest respect for the law.
+2. Be transparent and just, and rely on evidence.
+3. Ensure that we are consistently invested in the work we are doing, so we can appropriately and ethically address issues that arise.
+4. Stay informed and strive to advance our skills, so we can contribute to the betterment of the cyber landscape.

 ### Ethical Concerns and Laws Related to Counterattacks

 #### US's Standpoint on Counterattacks